Taylor-Hall3/02-Space-Shooter/README.md

-Control the ship using w,a,s,and d aim with mouse shoot using left click or spacebar
+Control the ship using w,a,s,and d aim with mouse shoot using left click or spacebar you can shoot to break black objects and purple projectiles

 This game took inspiration from the game Nier: Automata
 ## Implementation